MinBZK/nl-wallet/wallet_core/gba_hc_converter/README.md

 ## Settings

-### Generate random symmetric key
+### Generate random keys

-The gba-hc-converter needs a `preloaded.symmetric_key` configured for decrypting the gba-v responses.
+The gba-hc-converter needs a `preloaded.encryption_key` configured for decrypting the gba-v responses.
 This can be manually generated using:

+    openssl rand -hex 16 > encryption.key

+In addition, a `preloaded.hmac_key` is necessary for hashing the BSN so it can be used as filename:

-    openssl rand -base64 32 > symmetric.key
+    openssl rand -hex 32 > hmac.key

+### Prefetching GBA-V responses

+For manually prefetching a gba-v response, the following binary can be used:

+    mkdir output_dir
+    cargo run --bin gba_fetch -- --output output_dir

 ### Encrypting the GBA-V responses